occlum/occlum/README.md

 ## How to Run Occlum on Public Cloud?

 To cut off the complexity of self-hosted infrastructure, one can deploy Occlum-powered SGX apps on public clouds with SGX support.
 For example, we have tested and successfully deployed Occlum Docker containers on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/#getting-started).
 Please check out [this doc](docs/azure_aks_deployment_guide.md) for more details.

-## How to Run Occlum Without Docker?

-One easy way to run Occlum without Docker is to use the Occlum Installer.
-We have prepared the RPM and DEB installers for Occlum, which can be downloaded with every release of Occlum.
-For more info about the installer, see [here](tools/installer/README.md).

 ## What is the Implementation Status?